 Tracey Bode 30:49

 Bill Gasiamis 30:50

-So I was quite, I was three years in before I needed to actually learn how to walk again, because it was surgery that caused my deficits, that a long lasting, so it was kind of like, I was very ready for whatever came because I figured that learning how to walk again, was going to be better than having bleeds in the brain every so often.
+So I was quiet, I was three years in before I needed to actually learn how to walk again, because it was a surgery that caused my deficits, that a long-lasting, so it was kind of like, I was very ready for whatever came because I figured that learning how to walk again, was going to be better than having bleeds in the brain every so often.